FrissBee/input-character-checker/README.md

 # Input Character Checker

-With this repo you can easily and quickly create a text field that counts the letters.
+With this repo you can easily and quickly create a text field that counts the letters and can do a lot more.
+The Input Character Checker is very flexible to use.

 The number of letters entered is displayed via a progress bar and a counter (both can be switched off).